DREAMS 1-2-3 | Step 1 | Story Elements & Narrative Components

 Meaningful dreams are stories.
 They have story elements, like settings and characters.
 They have narrative components, like actions and reactions.
-They tell stories about yourself and your life.
+They tell stories about you and your life.

 Notice that I said meaningful dreams are stories.
 Some dreams don’t have meaning.
-The imagery is created by your brain clearing out the memory banks or activating subconscious processes that regulate the body and mind, digesting the bits of gruel left over from the day.
+Some are psychological digestion or routine messages from the body.
 Most of these dreams go unremembered and pass away with hardly a notice.

 Meaningful dreams are memorable.
 They make an impression.
 They engage your emotions.

-The actions of a dream help to define the symbolism and move along the plot.
+The actions of a dream help to define the symbolism and tell the story.
+They move the plot.